mattmakai/fullstackpython.com/content/pages/03-data/18-data-visualization.markdown

   people worked with paper to build their visuals add fantastic context to the story.

-* [dataviz.tools](http://dataviz.tools/) has a nice list of categorized tools for working with data and visualizing it.

 * [Xenographics](https://xeno.graphics/) presents uncommon and unusual
   visualization formats such as the
   [Manhattan Plot](https://xeno.graphics/manhattan-plot/) and